-Methods and results: APTITUDE® BRS was tested in a prospective study in two countries (Italy and Colombia).
-Study objectives were angiographic in-scaffold late lumen loss (IS-LLL) measured by quantitative coronary angiography (QCA) and target vessel failure (TVF) defined as the composite rate of cardiac death, target vessel myocardial infarction (TV-MI) or ischemia driven target lesion revascularization (TLR) at 9-and 24-months.
+Methods and results: The APTITUDE BRS was tested in a prospective study in two countries (Italy and Colombia).
+Study objectives were angiographic in-scaffold late lumen loss (IS-LLL) measured by quantitative coronary angiography (QCA) and target vessel failure (TVF) defined as the composite rate of cardiac death, target vessel myocardial infarction (TV-MI) or ischaemia-driven target lesion revascularisation (TLR) at 9 and 24 months.
 A total of 60 patients were enrolled.
-All patients underwent lesion pre-dilatation and 46 patients (76.7%) underwent post-dilatation.
-Clinical device and procedural success were 98.3% (59/60 patients) and 100% respectively.
-Angiographic late lumen loss was 0.19±0.26mm at 9-months and 0.3±0.41mm at 24-months.
-At 9-months, TVF occurred in 2/59 (3.4%) due to TV-MI but no TLR.
-No further cases of TVF, MACE or stent thrombosis were reported upto 24-months follow-up.
+All patients underwent lesion predilatation and 46 patients (76.7%) underwent post-dilatation.
+Clinical device and procedural success were 98.3% (59/60 patients) and 100%, respectively.
+Angiographic late lumen loss was 0.19±0.26 mm at 9 months and 0.3±0.41 mm at 24 months.
+At 9 months, TVF occurred in 2/59 patients (3.4%) due to TV-MI but there was no TLR.
+No further cases of TVF, MACE or stent thrombosis were reported up to 24-month follow-up.

 Conclusions: In this multicentre prospective study, the APTITUDE BRS was shown to be safe and effective in the treatment of single coronary lesions at 24-month clinical follow-up.